 Reserve & Shaler Land Protection Project

 Allegheny Land Trust is working to protect 62 acres of stunningly beautiful farm and forest land in the Girty’s Run Watershed in Reserve & Shaler Townships, upslope and upstream from Millvale Borough, and near downtown Pittsburgh.
-ALT is collaborating with the current landowner and a future farmer to protect the total 62 acres of land – 46.24 acres is to be acquired by ALT for permanent green space and 15.61 acres is to be acquired by another farmer for continued agricultural use (see map at the bottom of this page).
+ALT is collaborating with the current landowner and a future farmer to protect the total 62 acres of land – 46.24 acres is to be acquired by ALT for permanent green space and 15.61 acres has recently been acquired by a new farmer for continued agricultural use (see map at the bottom of this page).

 This project would protect the health and well-being of current residents and future generations, enhance the long-term attractiveness and viability of surrounding communities, and contribute to overall regional environmental sustainability.
 The benefits that could come from protecting this land are many: